Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 <summary>
 404 Error Page Testing</summary><br>

-Each 404 Page link was tested and was marked 'pass' when the following expected behaviour was produced via clickable link.
+Each 404 Error Page link was tested and was marked 'pass' when the following expected behaviour was produced via clickable link.
 <br>

 * Can Access Home Page (both links) -- The user can access the home page from the 404 error page